boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 The current specification of ipv6ExtensionHeaders Information Element should be updated to:

 1. Reflect missing IPv6 EHs, specifically 139, 140, 253, and 254.
-2. Specify how to automatically update the registry when a new value is assigned in {{IPv6-EH}}.
+2. Specify how to automatically update the registry when a new value is assigned in {{IANA-EH}}.
 3. As per {{IANA-Protocols}}, 108 does not correspond to an EH.
 4. Specify the procedure to follow when all bits are exhausted.